SESYNC-ci/brown-bag-lessons/_posts/2014-10-27-time-series.md

-+ data frames
+## Review of data frames
 	- columns are all the same length
-	- each column has the same type of data within that column
+	- each column has the same type of data within that column (numeric, character, factor)
 + identifying column names with $
-+ identifying rows and columns with [ ]
++ identifying rows and columns with [ , ]
 + replace strings with NA
 	- na.strings=c()
 	- colClasses=c()